akx/fi-words/README.md

 ## Usage

-For most uses, you should probably only look at words.txt.
+For most uses, you should probably only look at words/words.txt.

 To regenerate it, run `make` on a reasonably UNIXy system.